Almost every survivalists knows that not just any flashlight can be considered a “survival flashlight“.

 Coleman Battery Guard

-The Coleman is one of the cheapest options in this list of survival flashlights, and runs on easy to find AAA batteries.
+The Coleman is one of the cheapest options in this list of survival flashlights and runs on easy-to-find AAA batteries.

 The Coleman doesn’t have the durability or brightness (500 Lumens on high) of the other flashlights on the list.
-But it is worth mentioning because its battery saving system is impressive.
+But it is worth mentioning because its battery-saving system is impressive.

 The Coleman’s Battery Guard system “stops battery drain to preserve battery life and reduce corrosion” and “allows flashlight batteries to be stored for years.”
 The maximum run time for the Coleman is 200 hours (at its lowest setting).

-Which makes the Coleman Battery Guard 325M flashlight a good bet for survivalists who care more about battery life than durability.
+This makes the Coleman Battery Guard 325M flashlight a good bet for survivalists who care more about battery life than durability.

 Olight 2300 Lumens Warrior 3